EmilStenstrom/friendlybit/posts/2006-05-01-datatypes-of-html.md

 ## Arrays, Lists, Vectors {#lists}

 All programming languages have some way of storing a list of elements.
 While they are called different names in different languages and support different ways of adding elements they are very similar.
 HTML supports two kinds of single element lists, the _ordered and the unordered list_.
-When selecting which one of them you should use you just have to ask yourself: &#8220;Does this list make sense in another order?”.
-If it does it&#8217;s an unordered list, if not it&#8217;s an ordered one.
+When selecting which one of them you should use you just have to ask yourself: "Does this list make sense in another order?”.
+If it does it's an unordered list, if not it's an ordered one.

 ```html
 Unordered list: